Workshop | Suicidal Thoughts

 Suicidal Thoughts Workshop

-Of course, suicide is an act, but in our opinion, we should not regard someone who is thinking about it as someone who is in danger of becoming a perpetrator, but rather as someone who is in danger of becoming a victim.
-We should not try to catch a perpetrator in time, but we should prevent someone from becoming a victim of something as terrible as suicide.
+Of course, suicide is an act, but in our view, we shouldn't view someone who harbors thoughts of it as someone at risk of becoming a perpetrator, but rather as someone at risk of becoming a victim.
+We shouldn't try to catch a perpetrator in time, but rather prevent someone from becoming a victim of something as terrible as suicide.

-The participants will work on their personal experiences and challenges so that everything learned can be directly applied in their own teaching practice and/or mentoring.
-The content of the workshop "Suicidal Thoughts" is therefore determined in accordance with the wishes of the school and the participant's own experiences and learning needs.
-Because of this customization, the final content will always be unique, but the learning objectives below could be considered as inspiration.
+Participants will work on their personal experiences and challenges, ensuring that everything learned can be directly applied to their own teaching practice and/or mentoring.
+The content of the "Suicidal Thoughts" workshop is therefore determined in accordance with the school's wishes and the participants' own experiences and learning aspirations .
+Because of this customized approach, the final content will always be unique, but the learning objectives below could serve as inspiration.
+Please note: we can offer each workshop as a standalone workshop or as part of a program throughout the school year .
+The learning objectives below will then only serve as a starting point for such a program.

 Possible Learning Objectives